Homer Gudelsky: Life

 Gudelsky's father Abraham was a Polish-Jewish immigrant who had found success as a junk dealer in Baltimore.
-He had a wife named Martha; four children: Rita Regino, Medda Gudelsky, Holly Stone and John Gudelsky; and eight grandchildren.
+He had a wife named Martha; five children: Avrum Gudelsky, Rita Regino, Medda Gudelsky, Holly Stone and John Gudelsky; and eight grandchildren.
 After 1974, Gudelsky moved to Boca Raton, Florida.
 Gudelsky died from leukemia in 1989 at age 78.

 During the 1970s and the 1980s, a bitter fight among the Gudelsky family was waged in the courts.
 Homer and his brother Isadore together had created the Contee Sand & Gravel Co., later renamed Percontee.
 Following Isadore's death in 1963, his widow Bertha accused Homer of improperly withholding Isadore's $4 million dollar Contee share for 5 years before distributing it to her.
 Bertha Gudelsky filed a lawsuit in 1973 alleging losses between 1963 and 1968.
 The case was brought to trial in Baltimore in November 1983.
 The case was dismissed in February 1984 after Bertha Gudelsky decided to drop the lawsuit.